MalharBhide/CS180-Team-Project/ReadMe.md

 ## Instructions to Compile and Run

-The User, Reservation, Seating, Database, Server, and Client classes can be compiled and run in **Vocareum**.
+The User, Reservation, Seating, Database, Server, and Client classes can be compiled and run in Intellij.
-**Note:** Test cases should be run in IntelliJ because there are issues with JUnit packages on Vocareum.

 **Steps:**